Chimmuanya/alx-system_engineering-devops/README.md

-This is the first readmefile.
-We are writing our first bash scripts
+This is the project on shell redirections.
+The scripts and what they do are stated below:
+0-shell: This prints 'hello world \n'